Tench: Golden tench

 An artificially bred variety of tench called the golden tench is a popular ornamental fish for ponds.
 This form varies in colour from pale gold through to dark red, and some fish have black or red spots on the flanks and fins.
 Though somewhat similar to the goldfish, because these fish have such small scales, their quality is rather different.

 Economic significance

 Tench are edible, working well in recipes that would otherwise call for carp, but are not commonly consumed.
 They are shoaling fish that are popular quarries for coarse angling in rivers, lakes and canals.
 Tench, particularly golden tench, are also kept as ornamental fish in ponds as they are bottom feeders that help to keep the waterways clean and healthy.

 Angling

-Large tench may be found in gravel pits or deep, slow-moving waters with a clayey or silty bottom and copious aquatic vegetation.
+Large tench may be found in gravel pits or deep, slow-moving waters with a clay or silt bottom and copious aquatic vegetation.
 The best methods and bait to catch tench are float fishing and ledgering with a swim feeder using maggots, sweetcorn, pellets, bread, and worms.
 Fish over 1 kg in weight are very strong fighters when caught on a rod.